 Barnes & Noble Bookstore and Cafe - The bookstore covers two floors and offers a robust rental program that allows students to rent textbooks and save up to 80% off the purchase price of a new book.
 The store carries a wide selection of Duquesne clothing and gifts, offers a full-service general reading book section, and features a Barnes & Noble café serving snacks, sandwiches, and Starbucks coffee.
 The bookstore accepts all forms of payment, including Student Financial Aid, Duquesne Dollars, and Barnes & Noble gift cards.
 Students can also utilize the online bookstore.

-Career Services Center - Duquesne's Career Services Center offers a wide variety of events and services to assist you in every step of your career development.
+Center for Career Development - Duquesne's Center for Career Development offers a wide variety of events and services to assist you in every step of your career development.
 Our counselors, with subject-specific expertise, are available to meet one-on-one and offer